MinDlessAK/MinDlessAK/README.md

 Hello There 👋

-I'm Akash Mishra,Started coding journey from  programming languages  (10 months ago), then got into Blockchain development  with Solidity, and now i like to revise all blockchain stuff like:-Html,css,JavaScript,Node.js,Solidity,Trufle After this i had to React.js And Web3.0.I had a break for 6 Months bcz of collage exam,practicle,etc. that why i have to revised all things that i learned.
+I'm Akash Mishra,Started coding journey from  programming languages  (10 months ago), then got into Blockchain development  with Solidity, and now i like to revise all blockchain stuff like:-Html,css,JavaScript,Node.js,Solidity,Trufle After this i had to React.js And Web3.0.I had a break for 6 Months bcz of collage exam,practicle,etc. that's why i have to revised all things that i learned.

 Cool stuff about me